-Nonresident students seeking reclassification are required to complete a supplemental questionnaire that includes questions concerning their financial dependence on parents or others who do not meet University requirements for classification as residents for tuition purposes.
+Nonresident students seeking reclassification are required to complete a supplemental questionnaire that includes questions concerning their financial independence.
 Financial independence is required, along with physical presence and intent, to be eligible for reclassification.
+Financial independence is established if in the calendar year the reclassification application is made and in any of the three calendar years preceding the reclassification application the student: